baleada/docs/src/prose/features/extensions/closing-completion.md

 ## Use your closing completion
 :::

-`useClosingCompletion` returns `closingCompletion`—an object with tools you can use to monitor autocompletion.
+`useClosingCompletion` returns `closingCompletion`—an object with tools you can use to perform and monitor autocompletion.

 Here's a breakdown of that object: